 Luther received his copy on the 10th of October.
-At the end of his 60-day grace period, he led a crowd of eager students outside Wittenberg and burned copies of the Canon Law and works of several medieval theologians.
+At the end of his 60-day grace period in which he was supposed to surrrender, he led a crowd of eager students outside Wittenberg and burned copies of the Canon Law and works of several medieval theologians.
 Included in the paper that fed the flames was a copy of the bull condemning him.
 That was his answer.
 He said, “They’ve burned my books.
 So I burn theirs.”
 That fire outside Wittenberg in December of 1520 was a fitting symbol of the defiance toward the Roman Church raging throughout Germany.

-In the Erfurt monastery he did further theological study & was made a priest in 1507.
-When he transferred to Wittenberg in 1508 he began teaching moral theology, the Sentences of Peter Lombard, and the Scriptures.
+In the Erfurt monastery he did further theological study and was made a priest in 1507.
+When he transferred to Wittenberg in 1508, he began teaching moral theology, the Sentences of Peter Lombard, and the Scriptures.
 A visit to Rome on Augustinian business in 1510 opened Luther’s eyes to the corruption so prevalent among the higher clergy there.
-When he returned to Wittenberg in 1512 he earned his Doctorate in Theology & was appointed to the Chair of Biblical studies which he occupied for the rest of his life.
+When he returned to Wittenberg in 1512 he earned his Doctorate in Theology and was appointed to the Chair of Biblical studies which he occupied for the rest of his life.

-But all throughout this time, Luther was consumed by guilt & the sense his sinfulness.
-While the majesty & glory of God was inspiring to most, it tormented Luther because he saw himself as alienated from a holy God.
+But throughout this time, Luther was consumed by guilt and the sense his sinfulness.
+While the majesty and glory of God inspired most, it tormented Luther because he saw himself as a wretched sinner, alienated from an unapproachably holy God.

 A new and revolutionary picture of God began to develop in Luther’s restless soul.
-Finally, in 1515 while pondering Paul’s Epistle to the Romans, Luther came upon the words of 1:17 “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.”
+Finally, in 1515, while pondering Paul’s Epistle to the Romans, Luther came upon the words of Ch1v17 “For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.”

 Luther saw it clearly now.
 Man is saved only by his faith in the merit of Christ’s sacrifice.
-The cross alone can remove man’s sin and save him from the grasp of the devil.
+The cross alone removes sin and save from the grasp of the devil.
 Luther had come to his famous doctrine of justification by faith alone.
 He saw how sharply it clashed with the Roman church’s doctrine of justification by faith and good works—the demonstration of faith through virtuous acts, acceptance of church dogma, and participation in the sacraments.

 The implications of Luther’s discovery were enormous.
 If salvation comes through faith in Christ alone, the intercession of priests was unnecessary.
 Faith formed and nurtured by the Word of God, written and preached, requires neither monks, masses, nor prayers to the saints.
 The mediation of a Church magisterium crumbles.